UniversalDependencies/docs/_eu-dep/aux_.md

  There are mainly two auxiliary lemmas *izan* corresponding to intransitives and *ukan* corresponding to transitives.

+Even if Basque word order is quite free, the auxiliary can only appear right after the verb in non-negative sentences, and right after the negation in negative sentences.

 * English (example of an intransitive):